nick-randal/UsefulCSharp/Randal/Randal.Core.Testing/Readme.md

 Make the when actions composable.
 The **When** and **WhenLastActionDeferred** methods take params array of Action methods.

 ####Then (Assert)
 A class where all result context can be stored during a test and can be asserted on.
-I prefer using FluentAssertions fron NuGet.
+I prefer using FluentAssertions from NuGet.
 These extension methods provide cleaner test failure messages and make the code more readable.

 ####Features
 - Exception assertions closer to the origin of the thrown exception